Skip to main content

 And it's not like Mamma Mia's chosen playing field is not capable of yielding strong results.
 Something like Gilmore Girls finds tremendous success and acclaim in its lane of fireplace drama best watched in your pajamas.
 But putting something like Gilmore Girls in the same class as Mamma Mia is like putting the finest raspberry cheesecake on the tray next to a smushed up twinkie.

 The appeal of Gilmore Girls is the satisfaction of watching tremendously likable characters work out their problems in an entertaining way.
-Gilmore Girls is ultimately comfort food, but it is comfort food with sustenance.
+Gilmore Girls is ultimately comfort food, but it is comfort food with substance.
 Amy Sherman-Palladino doesn't just let her characters crash into whatever and call it comedy.
 Though the show is defined by its pleasant tone and low-stakes drama, the writing of the show is tight, and it furthers the emotional development of these characters as they pursue happiness.
 The characters are not only well formed as individuals, they behave, act, and feel like human beings.
 Gilmore Girls respects its audience too much to ask them to dumb themselves down.
 There is intelligence to the show's writing.
 There is truth to its warmth.
 When you dig into what it is about Gilmore Girls that works, the flaccidity of something like Mamma Mia comes into sharp focus.

 But it's not through the lens of something like Gilmore Girls that I want to discuss Mamma Mia today.
 I return again to this film's place within the musical canon.
 Because when I hear support for this movie and its many, many holes, it is behind the shield of "musicalness" that its most ardent supporters take their stand.
 Because it is a musical, it is allowed to be shallow and nonsensical, and I cannot abide by this line of thinking.